4thwithme/ss.nvim/README.md

 vim.api.nvim_set_keymap('n', '<leader>S', ':SidebarToggle<CR>', { noremap = true, silent = true })
 ```

-This will allow you to open and close the sidebar using `<leader>s`.
+This will allow you to open and close the sidebar using `<leader>S`.